-Chandor Gardens Foundation Inc. is pleased to present Le Not-So-Hot Klub du Denton, performing a Django Reinhardt inspired Gypsy Jazz concert, in the courtyard of the beautiful Chandor Gardens, Weatherford, Texas on September 10, 2022.
+Chandor Gardens Foundation Inc. was pleased to present Le Not-So-Hot Klub du Denton, performing a Django Reinhardt inspired Gypsy Jazz concert, in the Great Room of the beautiful Chandor Gardens mansion, Weatherford, Texas on September 10, 2022.

 Who was Django Reinhardt? - The legendary guitarist Django Reinhardt (1910-1953) is the father of Gypsy Jazz, a musical style he developed and made famous in the 1930’s & 1940’s in France.
 His music is notable for its distinctive, fast-paced rhythmic guitar strumming - known as "la pompe" (which translates as “the pump”).
 He is regarded as one of the greatest guitar players of all time.
 Reinhardt formed the Quintette du Hot Club de France, which he fronted with violinist Stéphane Grapelli (known as the “grandfather of jazz violinists”), in Paris, France.
 Reinhardt was also a prolific composer and many of his tunes have gone on to become Gypsy Jazz standards: Minor Swing, Swing 42, Djangology, Brick Top, Daphné, Belleville, and Nuages.
 Django Reinhardt died from a brain haemorrhage at the age of just 43 in 1953.

-Tickets - $30 (wine and bottled water included in ticket price)
+Tickets where $30 (wine and beer was included in ticket price)

 Thad Bonduris - Guitar/vocals & leader